 - Talk with your child’s doctor before you use other drugs or products on your child’s skin.

 - Use with care if putting this near the eye.
-Glaucoma could happen if this drug gets in the eye.
-Talk with the doctor.
+Glaucoma and cataracts could happen if this drug gets in the eye.
+If you have questions, talk with the doctor.

 - This drug may affect growth in children and teens in some cases.
 They may need regular growth checks.
 Talk with the doctor.